 If you’re in Hollywood, you can’t miss the iconic Capital Record’s building.

 And right across the street is the historic Avalon nightclub It opened in 1927 as The Hollywood Playhouse and was also known as The Hollywood Palace.

-The Old Max Factor building has been turned into Mel’s Drive-in.
+The Old Max Factor building on the corner of Hollywood and Highland has been turned into Mel’s Drive-in.
 Although I loved the original, this is pretty cool too!

-Our movie locations tour took us past Paramount Studios, the Formosa Café, and Red Studios – once part of Desilu, the Charlie Chaplin Stage – now Jim Henson Productions, MacArthur Park – where they left the cake out in the rain, and several other cool sights.
+Our movie locations tour took us past Paramount Studios, the Formosa Café, Red Studios (once part of Desilu, the Charlie Chaplin Stage – now Jim Henson Productions), MacArthur Park (where someone left the cake out in the rain), and several other cool movie locations.